John T. Chisholm

-John Theodore Chisholm (born March 14, 1963) is an American prosecutor and politician who has served as Milwaukee County District Attorney since 2007.
+John Theodore Chisholm (born March 14, 1963) is an American prosecutor and politician from Wisconsin who served as the Milwaukee County District Attorney from 2007 to 2025.
 A career prosecutor, Chisholm specialized in complex conspiracy prosecutions before his election as district attorney in 2006.

 As district attorney, Chisholm garnered notoriety for two inquiries he led into staff misconduct and potential campaign finance violations surrounding Wisconsin Governor Scott Walker.
-Chisholm has been scrutinized for his enactment of progressive justice reform policies in Milwaukee County in light of the Waukesha Christmas parade attack.
+Chisholm received national attention surrounding his enactment of progressive justice reform policies in Milwaukee County, including criticism in light of the Waukesha Christmas parade attack.

 Biography

 Chisholm was born in Milwaukee and raised in suburban Waukesha County.
 He graduated from Marquette University High School in 1981 and attended St. John's University before graduating from Marquette University in 1986.

 Chisholm was commissioned in the United States Army in 1986 and was honorably discharged as a first lieutenant in 1990.
 In 1994, Chisholm graduated from the University of Wisconsin Law School and joined the office of Milwaukee County District Attorney E. Michael McCann as a misdemeanor prosecutor.
 From 1994 until 1999, Chisholm prosecuted misdemeanors, domestic violence offenses, and complex narcotics cases in the Milwaukee County Circuit Court.

 In 1999, McCann appointed Chisholm as supervising attorney of the Firearms Enforcement Unit, which prosecuted high-profile cases involving organized crime, large-scale drug trafficking, and non-fatal shootings.
 In this position, Chisholm prosecuted millionaire marijuana dealer Kenneth L. Green and members of Jamaican and Latin Kings organized crime outfits.
 As supervising attorney, Chisholm was highly regarded by law enforcement officials for his skill and successful track record in prosecuting gun crime.